MicroFocus/octane-jira-coverage-plugin/README.md

 ## Overview:
-The test coverage plugin enables you to see quality from ValueEdge within JIRA, for JIRA issues that have parallel ValueEdge features/users stories/defects/tasks/requirements.
+The test coverage plugin enables you to see quality from ValueEdge within JIRA, for JIRA issues that have parallel ValueEdge features/users stories/defects/tasks/requirements/application modules.
 To do this, you need to have a user-defined field (UDF) in the entity in ValueEdge which contains its corresponding JIRA issue key.
 After you configure the plugin, JIRA shows the ValueEdge test coverage and latest run statuses.
 For example, this is useful if you manage development in JIRA, and QA in ValueEdge.

 The plugin is for JIRA on-premises versions 8.x and 9.x.